 Future Scientist Program

-The Future Scientist Program is a summer science program for high school juniors at Indianapolis Public Schools, providing them the opportunity to spend six weeks on a research project under the mentorship of a university researcher.
+The Future Scientist Program is a summer science program for high school juniors at Indianapolis and all Marion County public schools, providing them the opportunity to spend six weeks on a research project under the mentorship of a university researcher.

-High school juniors with a keen interest in science and the ability to work independently and responsibly are encouraged to apply for the program, a non-credit enrichment/summer research experience sponsored by the Indiana University Melvin and Bren Simon Cancer Center in collaboration with Indianapolis Public Schools (IPS) and Indianapolis Project SEED.
+High school juniors with a keen interest in science and the ability to work independently and responsibly are encouraged to apply for the program, a non-credit enrichment/summer research experience sponsored by the Indiana University Melvin and Bren Simon Cancer.
 Recognizing that the scientific/research community in the United States today is challenged because fewer high school graduates are choosing science as a career, IU developed this program to help create a pipeline of next-generation scientists.
-IPS has enthusiastically embraced the program as it provides both an extracurricular educational opportunity and employment experience for students during the summer.
-The program is located on the IU School of Medicine’s downtown Indianapolis campus.
+Many students have enthusiastically embraced this program as it provides both an extracurricular educational opportunity and employment experience for students during the summer.
+The program is located on the IU School of Medicine’s downtown Indianapolis campus at IUPUI.